frederikespersen/galaxy-epitools/README.md

 * ``lima``: A small implementation of PacBio's [Lima](https://lima.how) for demultiplexing reads.
 This tool is developed with a very custom set of settings and is not intended for general use.
 * ``paste``: An implementation of the basic shell command ``paste``.
 * ``schrodinger-prot-desc``: A tool for calculating Ab protein descriptors with [Schrodinger](https://support.schrodinger.com/s/article/827119).
+* ``sequence-distance``: A tool for determining a sequence distance matrix between two sets of sequences.
 * ``sequence-liabilities``: A tool for finding sequence liabilities with regular expressions.
 * ``space2``: A tool for epitope clustering antibodies by their structure with [SPACE2](https://github.com/oxpig/SPACE2).
 * ``translate-sam``: A tool for translating reads mapped to a reference template, in the reading frame of the template.